 As per Statcounter, approximately 70 percent of the world’s smartphone market is dominated by Android smartphones, whereas, around 29 percent of the market is captured by iOS phones.
 Most businesses either go for Android app development first, or they choose cross-platform app development.

 Also, the Android app development cost is slightly on the lower side as compared to iOS app development.
-So, businesses that are working on a strict and limited budget prefer getting an android app developed first, rather than choosing iOS app development.
+So, businesses that are working on a strict and limited budget prefer getting an android app developed first, rather than choosing iOS.

 Kotlin vs. Java: Which one to go for

 There are a lot of technologies and languages available in the market for app development and entrepreneurs often get confused in choosing the right one for their mobile app.
 The choice of language entirely depends upon your project's requirements.
-However, if you talk about Android app development, Java and Kotlin are two of the most popular languages that are being widely used by app developers across the globe.
-But still many people are still not able to pick the right language for their project.
+Java language has been the preferred choice of developers for years when it comes to building apps.
+But, the situation is changing now.
+Kotlin application development services are taking the upper hand against Java in many areas.
+This is making developers confused in terms of pick the right language for app development.

 Here in this article, we are going to talk about both the language and which one to go for based on your app requirements.